-6. OFFICE OF STATEWIDE HEALTH AND PLANNING (OSHPD) PREMIUM
+5. OFFICE OF STATEWIDE HEALTH AND PLANNING (OSHPD) PREMIUM

-154. Represented inspectors who are OSHPD certified shall receive a premium of \$8.00 per hour for each hour that they are assigned and are actually performing an OSHPD inspection for a hospital, medical clinic or City/County Jail construction.
+Represented inspectors who are OSHPD certified shall receive a premium of \$8.00 per hour for each hour that they are assigned and are actually performing an OSHPD inspection for a hospital, medical clinic or City/County Jail construction.

-7. CERTIFICATION PREMIUM
+6. CERTIFICATION PREMIUM

-155. Any represented inspectors who hold a certification in the following categories shall be granted additional premium pay above the base rate per hour for each such certification as follows.
+Any represented inspectors who hold a certification in the following categories shall be granted additional premium pay above the base rate per hour for each such certification as follows.
 The combined total of the premiums shall not exceed 5.5%.
 These premiums will be paid only when the certifications are current.

 General Building Official 4%

 Electrical Plan Review 2%

-Electrical Inspection Certification by IAEI and/or ICC
+Electrical Inspection Certification by IAEI and/or ICC 2.5%

 Mechanical Inspector 2%

-Residential Energy Code Specialist
+Residential Energy Code Specialist 1%

-8. CORRECTIONAL FACILITY PREMIUM
+7. CORRECTIONAL FACILITY PREMIUM

-- 156. A premium of \$1.50 per hour will be paid to Class 7345 and related classes working in a secured and restricted areas of the correctional facilities listed below:
+- A premium of \$2.00 per hour will be paid to Class 7345 and related classes working in a secured and restricted areas of the correctional facilities listed below:

-- a.
+- b.
 County Jail #3 in San Bruno

-- b.
+- c.
 Youth Guidance Center:

 - 1. 375 Woodside, San Francisco and

 - 2. Log Cabin Ranch in La Honda

-- c.
+- d.
 Hall of Justice in San Francisco

-- d.
+- e.
 San Francisco General Hospital

-- e.
+- f.
 County Jail #7

-- f.
+- g.
 County Jail #8

-- 157. This premium shall not be added to the employee's base rate of pay for the purpose of calculating overtime.
+- This premium shall not be added to the employee's base rate of pay for the purpose of calculating overtime.
 The premium applies only to actual hours worked in restricted/secured areas.

-9. HEIGHT PREMIUM
+8. HEIGHT PREMIUM

-158. Any employee required to work from trusses, towers, swinging scaffolds, bos'n chairs, cranes and crane rigging (other than Class 9354), temporary staging or unguarded structures at a height of thirty (30) feet or more from the ground, water or supporting structure, shall receive \$2.00 per hour over the regular rate of pay for hours so worked.
+Any employee required to work from trusses, towers, swinging scaffolds, bos'n chairs, cranes and crane rigging (other than Class 9354), temporary staging or unguarded structures at a height of thirty (30) feet or more from the ground, water or supporting structure, shall receive \$3.00 per hour over the regular rate of pay for hours so worked.

 This premium pay shall also apply to employees working under piers and working out of boats or barges.

-10. ACTING ASSIGNMENT PAY
+ACTING ASSIGNMENT PAY

-159. a.
-Employees assigned in writing by the Department Head or designee to perform a substantial portion of the duties and responsibilities of a higher classification shall receive compensation at a higher salary if the employee is assigned to perform the duties of a higher classification for ten (10) consecutive working days, after which acting assignment pay shall be retroactive to the first (1^{st}) day of the assignment.

-- 160. An employee who believes the employee is performing a substantial portion of the duties and responsibilities of a higher classification shall be entitled to file a claim for out-of-class pay with the department head.
-Denials for acting assignment pay shall be subject to the grievance procedure. - 161. b.
-Upon written approval by the Department Head, an employee shall be paid at a step of the established salary schedule of the higher class which is at least five percent (5%) above the employee's base salary but which does not exceed the maximum step of the salary schedule of the class to which temporarily assigned.
-Premiums based on percent of salary shall be paid at a rate which includes out of class pay. - 162. c.
-Requests for classification or reclassification review shall not be governed by this provision.
+- a.
+Employees assigned in writing by the Department Head or designee to perform a substantial portion of the duties and responsibilities of a higher classification shall receive compensation at a higher salary if the employee is assigned to perform the duties of a higher classification for five (5) consecutive working days, after which acting assignment pay shall be retroactive to the first (1st) day of the assignment. - An employee who believes the employee is performing a substantial portion of the duties and responsibilities of a higher classification shall be entitled to file a claim for out-of-class pay with the department head.
+Denials for acting assignment pay shall be subject to the grievance procedure. - b.
+Upon written approval by the Department Head, an employee shall be paid at a step of the established salary schedule of the higher class which is at least five percent (5%) above the employee's base salary but such pay shall not exceed the maximum step of the salary schedule of the class to which temporarily assigned.
+Premiums based on percent of salary shall be paid at a rate which includes out of class pay. - 172. c.
+Requests for classification or reclassification review shall not be governed by this provision. - Acting assignments are not intended to exceed six (6) months except to the extent required to backfill a position where the incumbent is on approved leave.
+When an acting assignment exceeds six (6) months, the relevant department will provide a written report to the Department of Human Resources explaining why the position has not been filled through the merit-based exam process.

-11. SUPERVISORY DIFFERENTIAL ADJUSTMENT
+10. SUPERVISORY DIFFERENTIAL ADJUSTMENT